MahouShoujoMivutilde/hyprland-per-window-layout/README.md

 * [gojq](https://github.com/itchyny/gojq) (for working with `hyprctl`'s json. `jq` could work, but it is much slower, so quit using it already).
 * [lolcat](https://github.com/jaseg/lolcat) (optional, for logs)

-Tested and works on Hyprland v0.19.0beta.
+Tested and works since Hyprland v0.19.0beta.

 ## Setup